 We’re not privy to what the bank statements look like for Matukat’s build or anyone else, but we know the ballpark cost of their chosen barndominium kit, and we’ve got educated guesses on how their budget played out.

 The cost of local labor, available materials, and other variables related to construction will vary depending upon your location.
 The figures below are used for illustration only.
-They will be different depending on your project variables.
+They will be different depending on your project variables, and will change over time (inflation).
 However, the relative concept should remain the same.

 For our purposes of doing a budget breakdown on this barndominium, let’s imagine the following numbers: